-Diving deeper into ISO 13485:2016 meeting roles, defining them as the ISO standards and regulations expected from us, we can get a headache of how to define QMS management.
-Is it a job or is it a role in an organization?
+When digging deeper into a part where ISO 13485:2016 defines roles, we can get a headache of how to define QMS management.
+It might be tricky to come to define Is it a job or is it a role in an organization?

 Our recommendation is " Don't do it! " it's not worth the hassle.

 QMS Manager is responsible for developing the Quality strategies, policies, processes, standards and systems for the Company and they have a role to play and it’s not the same as the QMS Manager.
 The QMS Manager is not the HR Manager, not the Purchase Manager, not any other position or role.
 They are the final arbiter of oversight.
 Note: I did not say quality but of “oversight”.
 They determine if the proper process was properly followed.
 They cannot tell if the quality is there.
 They cannot validate that regulatory and standard compliance was achieved.